 7 things I Wish I’d Known When I Was 17

-NOTE: I originally wrote this blog four years ago when my eldest turned 17.
-This week she turns 21.
-She’s off to a university exchange to Australia in a few short weeks and she continues to shine.
+NOTE: I originally wrote this blog post five years ago when my eldest turned 17.
+This week she turns 22.
+We are celebrating her as she graduates with an Honours Science degree in Kinesiology this month and she continues to shine.
 She is the reason I started my first business over 20 years ago and both my girls are the reason I strive for a more equal world, each day and every day.

 My eldest daughter turned 17 last week.
 I still marvel at how much life switched around for me when I went from being a daughter to being a Mom.
 When the time comes around to celebrate her birthday every year, I truly want to celebrate her, and the gift she gave me of being a Mom.